Downlink

 Check the Browser compatibility table carefully before using this in production.

-The Downlink Client hint request header field provides the approximate bandwidth of the client's connection to the server, in Mbps.
+The HTTP Downlink request header is used in Client Hints to provide the approximate bandwidth in Mbps of the client's connection to the server.

 The hint allows a server to choose what information is sent based on the network bandwidth.
 For example, a server might choose to send smaller versions of images and other resources on low bandwidth networks.